← All posts

 The Stanford essays: how to write them

 This is where applications are won and lost.
-Stanford rotates its prompts slightly year to year, but three iconic ones have anchored the supplement for over a decade.
+Stanford tweaks its prompts occasionally, but the current supplement is anchored by three essays: the roommate note, the intellectual vitality essay, and the distinctive contribution essay.
 They are deceptively short.
 Two hundred and fifty words is barely a page, and most applicants spend the first hundred words clearing their throat.

 Intellectual Vitality.
 "The Stanford community is deeply curious and driven to learn in and out of the classroom.
 Reflect on an idea or experience that makes you genuinely excited about learning."
 This is the prompt that earns its name.
 You do not need to write about your hardest class or your most prestigious research.
 You need to write about a moment when your brain got pulled sideways by something.
 The applicant who wrote about realizing, in tenth-grade chemistry, that a saltwater pool is technically a giant battery and then spending three weekends trying to power an LED with a mason jar wrote a great essay.
 The applicant who wrote about loving AP Bio because her teacher was so nice did not.
 Show the chase, not the conclusion.
 Verbs over nouns.
 Concrete over abstract.

-What matters to you, and why?
-This is the values essay.
+The distinctive contribution essay.
+"Please describe what aspects of your life experiences, interests and character would help you make a distinctive contribution as an undergraduate to Stanford University."
+This is the values essay in disguise.
 The mistake is to pick something enormous (justice, family, climate change) and try to wrestle it onto the page in 250 words.
-The better move is to pick something small, weird, or particular, and let it open up.
-Fishing trips with your dad.
-Your great-grandmother's prayer book.
-The handwriting on a recipe card.
-The way your high school's bus driver remembers everyone's name.
+The better move is to pick something small, weird, or particular about how you live, and let it open up.
+The way fishing trips with your dad taught you to sit with a problem.
+The recipe cards you translate for your grandmother.
+The habit of learning every teammate's name and story.
 Specific, concrete, true.
-Then earn the "why" with two or three sentences that show what the small thing has actually shaped in you.
-If the reader finishes thinking "I learned something about how this person sees the world," you have nailed it.
+Then earn the "contribution" with two or three sentences that show what that thing would actually look like in a dorm, a seminar, a lab.
+If the reader finishes thinking "I know what this person adds to a room," you have nailed it.

-The five short answers.
+The three short answers.
 Each is 50 words.
 You do not have room for a thesis.
 Treat them like a personality core sample.
-Favorite app, favorite tradition, an extracurricular activity you would like to spend more time on, a historical moment you would have wanted to witness, a note to your future self.
+The most significant challenge society faces today, an extracurricular activity, job, or family responsibility, and a list of five things that are important to you.
 Vary the tone.
 Be funny somewhere.
 Be specific everywhere.
 Do not waste words restating the prompt.

 Standing out